 Lapis lazuli from Afghanistan reached even Mauritania in ancient times.
 This stone has been mentioned multiple times in the Old Testament as “sapphire”.

 In medieval Europe, lapis lazuli was ground into a powder and used as the most expensive of all blue pigments – ultramarine.
 Lapis lazuli from Sar-i Sang in such form was used by Titian, Vermeer, and other great artists in their works of art.
 If you see the deep blue color of the clothing of the Virgin Mary in Renaissance paintings – there is a high probability that this is a small piece from the remote Hindu Kush mountains.

 British explorer Captain John Wood reached the mines in 1838 and wrote: “If you do not wish to die, avoid the Valley of Kokcha”.
-He was a witness of the dire conditions for the miners in this area.
+He was a witness to the dire conditions for the miners in this area.
 Thousands of poor men came here all over the region and worked in this inhospitable valley.

 Until the early 20th century miners made a fire under the rock – or in special holes made in the rock.
 When the rock was hot, they poured cold water on it.
 Cliffs fractured and then miners hammered the rock until they got the desired stones.